 FSVP compliance isn’t a one-time task—it’s an ongoing commitment.
 The final step involves continuous monitoring and maintenance of your program.
 Your consultant will help you establish a schedule for re-evaluating suppliers and updating your FSVP as needed, especially if you add new suppliers or if regulations change.
 Many businesses are now digitalizing supply chains to better manage FSVP requirements, and a consultant can help you find the right tools for your needs.
 This ongoing oversight ensures your program remains effective and compliant over the long term, adapting to new challenges and keeping your import business running smoothly.

-Common Myths About FSVP Consultants
+Common Myths About FSVP Consultants, Debunked

 Let’s clear the air about a few common misconceptions surrounding FSVP consultants.
 Believing these myths can keep you from getting the help you need to protect your business and streamline your import process.
 Here’s the truth behind some of the most persistent myths out there.